grz0zrg/fsynth/documentation/mk/docs/tutorials/midi.md

 ## MIDI inputs

-*You must have a WebMIDI supported browser (such as Chrome or Opera) to use Fragment MIDI.*
+*You must have a WebMIDI supported browser (such as Chrome or Opera) to use MIDI.*

 Fragment support MIDI inputs and output, it has built-in support for MIDI **keyboards** (see OSC for controllers).